 Town Square & Main Street Revitalization Strategy

 Beginning in 2012, the Town embarked on revitalizing the Town Square, which is the intersection of Main Street and the Seton Avenues.
 With the assistance of professional consultants, a number of stakeholder meetings and design charrettes were held to develop a concept plan for the Square.
 The Maryland State Highway Administration (SHA) was involved in this process because both thoroughfares are state roads.
 Once the conceptual plan was done, SHA agreed to take over the engineering and design.
-SHA will be funding most of the work.
-The Town, through grant funding, will provide the amenity funding for the project (planters, benches, signage, bricks, etc).
-A four-sided vintage style clock was donated by Mount St. Mary’s University in 2014, and will be installed when the project is underway in Spring 2017.
-The extent of the project has been expanded to include replacement of sidewalks and trees on West and East Main Street from Timbermill Run to East North Alley.
-The cost of the complete square revitalization project is estimated at $3 million.
-A basic sketch of the SHA design is shown below.
+SHA funded most of the work.
+The Town, through grant funding provided funding for the project (planters, benches, signage, bricks, etc).
+A four-sided vintage style clock was donated by Mount St. Mary’s University in 2014.
+The extent of the project was expanded to include replacement of sidewalks and trees on West and East Main Street from Timbermill Run to East North Alley.

 Flat Run Bridge

-Work commenced on this SHA project during Fall 2016 and is expected to continue for eighteen months.
+Work commenced on this SHA project during Fall 2016.
 During construction, there will continue to be two lanes of traffic, with flaggers for traffic control as needed.
 The bridge will provide pedestrian walkways on both sides, and sidewalks on both sides of MD140, thus providing connections from the downtown area to Silo Hill and Emmit Gardens.

 In addition to the revitalization project on Main Street, the Town continues to pursue projects that will increase the pedestrian connectivity within the Town and provide safe routes to our schools and parks.
 As of Fall 2016, the Town has completed the sidewalks on West Lincoln Ave. between Willow Drive and School Lane; Potomac Ave. between South Seton and Memorial Park; and East Lincoln Ave. between Creamery Rd and South Seton Ave.